knyghty/carrick.eu/content/articles/2022/testing_data_migrations.rst

 =================================

 If you find yourself doing this a lot, there is a package called `django-test-migrations`_.
-I haven't used it myself but it will probably have fewer problems than the simple apprach below.
+I haven't used it myself but it will probably be more robust than the simple approach below.
 However, if you're averse to installing yet another package, let's see what we can put together without too much work.